Wikia/react-common/source/docs/CONTRIBUTION.md

 - use [Enzyme](https://github.com/airbnb/enzyme) for testing interactions
 - use [Sinon](http://sinonjs.org/) for testing callbacks

-## Step-by-step guide
+## Step-by-step guide for components

-1. Assuming the new component's name is `ComponentA` all it's files will be in `/src/components/ComponentA/` directory.
+1. Assuming the new component's name is `ComponentA` all it's files will be in `/source/components/ComponentA/` directory.
 2. Create component in `ComponentA/index.js`.
 3. Add component to `/src/index.js`.
-4. Add component to `/components.json`.
+4. Add component to `/config/styleguide.config.json`.
 5. (optionally) create styles in `ComponentA/styles.s?css` and import them in `ComponentA/index.js`.
 6. Document the usage and props in JSDocs in `ComponentA/index.js`.
 7. Add example or examples in `ComponentA/README.md`.
 8. Add unit test in `ComponentA/index.spec.js`, aim for 100% coverage and all the test cases.
 9. Create new Pull Request.
 10. Code will be merged to `master` only if there are no regressions and after a successful CR.
-11. When the code is merged to `master`, release new version of the styleguide.
+11. When the code is merged to `master`, release new version of the styleguide with one of the release commands.

 ## Development server